A short-term certificate in Phlebotomy can lead to a lifelong skill set in the field of healthcare.

 GENERAL EDUCATION REQUIREMENTS

 This course will provide an opportunity to sharpen communication skills, both written and oral, through writing papers and giving presentations.
 Principles common to both forms of verbal communication--such as focus, support, and organization--will be covered, as will features more particular to writing (e.g. paragraph and essay unity) and to speaking (e.g. speech delivery skills).
 This is a diploma-level course which does not transfer to two or four-year programs.
-(Prerequisite: A minimum score of 78 on the Reading Comprehension portion of the ACCUPLACER basic skills test or a minimum score of 18 on the English subject area of the ACT test or successful completion of ENGL0528) (2 credits: 2 lecture/0 lab)
+(Prerequisite: Writing College Level Placement or successful completion of ENGL0528) (2 credits: 2 lecture/0 lab)

 Download the Course Outline